 The Department of Foreign Affairs strongly recommends that you obtain comprehensive travel insurance which will cover all overseas medical costs, including medical evacuation, before travelling to Germany.
 You should check any exclusions, and that your policy covers you for the activities you want to undertake.

 Irish Citizens should note that the Irish Government does not provide funds for emergency medical repatriation or for repatriation of remains.

 You should also obtain a European Health Insurance Card (EHIC) free of charge which entitles you to emergency medical treatment.
 This card is NOT a substitute for travel insurance.
 See www.ehic.ie.
 The EHIC replaces the Form E111, which is no longer valid.

-Germany is a Federal state comprised of 16 Lander.
-Laws, public holidays, etc. may vary from Lander to Lander.
+Germany is a Federation, comprising 16 Federal States.
+Laws, public holidays, etc. may vary from state to state.

 Safety and Security